shoshijak/dbcsr/README.md

 If you want to use Python from a virtual environment and your CMake version is < 3.15, specify the desired python interpreter manually using:

     -DPython_EXECUTABLE=/path/to/python

+If you are using the HIP backend, please specify `export HIP_PATH=/opt/rocm/hip` as a workaround ...
+Specify $HIP_PLATFORM as well ?!

 ## Contributing to DBCSR